Fake4d/learnxinyminutes-pdf/README.md

 ### Requirements for using the scripts

-* Python 3
+* Python 3 (for `gen-full-pdf.py`)
 * Pandoc
 * TeX Live: XeTeX and packages

-On Ubuntu 20.04 just type "sudo apt install pandoc texlive-xetex"
+On Ubuntu 20.04 just type `sudo apt install pandoc texlive-xetex`

 ### Instructions

 1. Download the input markdown files (example: "css-de.html.markdown") of choice from https://github.com/adambard/learnxinyminutes-docs and save them directly into the folder "input".
 2. Run `python gen-full-pdf.py`.
-It generates the all-in-one pdf.
+It generates the all-in-one pdf "learnxinyminutes.pdf".
 3. Run `./gen-single-pdf.sh`.
 It generates the individual pdf-s.
 Note that this takes the generated files from Python script (in "/input" directory) as the input.